The Living Encyclopedia of Consciousness

 OCD & Anxiety Disorders

-A small but extraordinary University of Arizona study found that psilocybin produced significant, lasting reductions in OCD symptoms — at doses from sub-threshold to full — with no adverse outcomes.
+A small University of Arizona study found psilocybin producing real, lasting drops in OCD symptoms, across doses from sub-threshold up to a full one, with no adverse events.

 Symptom Reduction56%

-The theoretical mechanism: 5-HT₂A agonism disrupts hyper-rigid cortico-striato-thalamo-cortical loops — the neural basis of OCD.
-By temporarily increasing cognitive entropy, psychedelics allow new patterns to form outside the compulsive grooves.
+The theory: 5-HT₂A agonism disrupts the over-rigid cortico-striato-thalamo-cortical loops that underlie OCD.
+By raising cognitive entropy for a while, the drug lets new patterns form outside the compulsive grooves.

 🌱